KaganCanSit/microsoft-365-docs-pr.tr-TR/microsoft-365/security/defender-endpoint/gov.md

 ## <a name="licensing-requirements"></a>Lisans gereksinimleri

-US Government müşterileri için Pertahanan Microsoft untuk Titik Akhir aşağıdaki Microsoft toplu lisanslama tekliflerinden birini gerektirir:
+US Government müşterileri için Uç Nokta için Microsoft Defender aşağıdaki Microsoft toplu lisanslama tekliflerinden birini gerektirir:

 ### <a name="desktop-licensing"></a>Masaüstü lisanslama